 There are advanced procedures that help to diagnose oral diseases, disorders, and conditions.
-These following advanced procedures are available to alleviate chronic pain and oral disorders.
+The following advanced procedures are available at our center

 Cone Beam CT

 This a low dose radiation advanced imaging technique that provides finer details to aid diagnosis.
 Imaging for Orofacial diseases and clinical reports help in evaluating, orofacial pain, airway assessment TMJ analysis, and certain orofacial conditions.

 A trigger point injection involves the injection of medication directly into the pain triggering points.
 Trigger point injections treat a number of conditions including fibromyalgia, headache, and myofascial pain syndrome in the oral and maxillofacial regions.
 Botox or a local anesthetic may be used depending on your diagnosis.